champagnexo/tensorflow/README.md

 - Moves the processed image to the img/processed directory.
 - Includes the libcamera-still command to capture images from the camera.
 - Main Loop: Starts the monitor_directory() function to begin the image processing loop.

-- Contributing
-- Contributions are welcome!
-Please open an issue or submit a pull request.

-License
-[Choose a license - e.g., MIT License]